AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/overview.md

 Experience Platform is built to enrich digital experience applications on a global scale.
 Companies often run multiple digital experience applications in parallel and need to cater for the development, testing, and deployment of these applications while ensuring operational compliance.

-In order to address this need, Experience Platform provides sandboxes which partition a single Platform instance into separate virtual environments to help develop and evolve digital experience applications.
+In order to address the need for development flexibility, Experience Platform provides sandboxes which partition a single Platform instance into separate virtual environments to help you evolve your digital experience applications based on your own development lifecycle.

 See the [sandboxes overview](../../sandboxes/home.md) for more information.